bhavsar-dhara/ladyProblemsHackathon/README.md

 ## History

-This project presented as a part of Lady Problems Hackathon - Boston 2016 on May 19-20, 2016
+This project presented as a part of Lady Problems Hackathon - A hackathon series addressing problems preventing female entrepreneurship held at Boston on May 19-20, 2016 at Kayak Technologies HQ, Cambridge

 ## Pitch:
 Contribute to your healthy and confident life style one selfie at a time,